Artemis6425/GameShuffler/README.md

 ### v3 "The 'Actually Working' Release"

 - Re-introduced the bug that causes the `KeyError` to show up when undoing.
 Purely visual error, it will properly undo.
-    -That in mind, the "Final undo" error still exists!
+    - That in mind, the "Final undo" error still exists!
 - Changed when the `last_swap` variable is defined, now adds a "blackout period" for hitting space.
 This fixes an issue where if you hit space at the wrong time, it would remove the wrong instance from the queue.
 - Removed unnecessary variabls from code, made it slightly easier to read.